top of page

 Celaenorrhinus perimitans (upper and underside)

-The specimens shown are most likely C. perimitans.
-The two species recoded at Ssemuliki (C.perimitans and C. proxima) are difficult to separate, but can be differentiated by a ratio of the maximum wing length divided by the width of the forewing white spot in space 2.
-The white spot in space 2 of C. proxima is shorter than C. perimitans and therefore the resulting figure from the ratio has been shown to be significantly greater for C. proxima.
+The specimens shown above are most likely C. perimitans.
+The two very similar species (C.perimitans and C. proxima) are difficult to separate, but can be differentiated by a ratio of the maximum wing length divided by the width of the forewing white spot in space two.
+The white spot in space two of the forewing of C. proxima is shorter than C. perimitans (above) and this resulting calculated ratio therefore has been shown to be significantly greater for C. proxima.

 Celanorrhinus perimitans.jpeg